 The Trinity is from Pagan origins

 RESPONSE: This is an argument of false cause (misrepresents the cause of something).
 In pagan constructs, they always worshiped and believed in three separate gods.
+The “Trinity” in any form is not found in any pagan document.
+Nor is the concept of Trinity found in any pagan sources.
 The Trinity asserts one eternal true God revealed in three distinct inseparable persons.
 The doctrine of the Trinity is indigenous only to Christianity.
 The burden of proof rests squarely on those folks who make this kind of assertion—merely asserting something does not prove anything.

 Only the Father is the true God: